spearna/wall-me/README.md

 #WHY "Wall-Me"?
-Events should have more than a sign-in sheet to track attendees, they should give something in return.
-There should be a way to add value by encouraging better collisions of ideas while allowing better insight into the audience.
+Events should have more than just a simple sign-in sheet to track attendees, they should give something in return.
+"Wall-Me" encourages better collisions of ideas for attendees while providing hosts better insight into their audience.

 #HOW Will "Wall-Me" Achieve This?
 ##Gamification
+- Give awards to repeat attendees.
+- Auto suggestions of first people to meet.

 ##Data Analytics
+- Gain insight into how repeat attendees change their objectives over time.
+- Track attendance over time.

 #WHAT's in "Wall-Me"?